 Out of the Northern District of Alabama comes the case of Avery v.
 Cobra Enterprises of Utah, Inc., C.A.
 No. 2:11-cv-02870, 2013 WL 2532320 (N.D.
 Ala.
 May 23, 2013).
 The facts are simple.
 James Avery was given a Cobra Model C32 derringer by his son.
 Beginning in 2004, Mr. Avery began carrying the derringer every day for protection.
 As the Court notes, Avery “regularly carried it without the safety engaged.”
 Here’s a picture of the gun at issue:

 Now, you can guess where this is going.
 One day, Avery returned home from running errands.
 He got out of his car carrying not only the derringer (safety off), but magazines (the reading kind), wallet, keys, and soda bottles.
 He got as far as the trashcan, but when he tried to open it, he dropped the gun.
-The gun hit the ground and discharged, shooting Avery in the abdomen.
+The gun hit the ground and discharged, like Complete AK 47 rifles would, shooting Avery in the abdomen.

 Avery sued Cobra Enterprises, the manufacturer of the derringer, asserting several theories of products liability; however, the only claim that survived to the summary judgment stage was a claim for breach of implied warranty of merchantability.
 Under Alabama law, one of the requirements is that a product must be “fit for the ordinary purposes for which such goods are used.”